aldoborrero/k8s-usenet/README.md

 - [Mylar](https://github.com/evilhero/mylar): An automated Comic Book downloader (cbr/cbz) for use with SABnzbd, NZBGet and torrents.
 - [Radarr](https://github.com/Radarr/Radarr): A fork of Sonarr to work with movies à la Couchpotato.
 - [Sabnzbd](https://sabnzbd.org/): Free and easy binary newsreader.
+- [Medusa](https://pymedusa.com/): Automatic Video Library Manager for TV Shows.
+It watches for new episodes of your favorite shows, and when they are posted it does its magic.
 - [Sonarr](https://github.com/Sonarr/Sonarr): Smart PVR for newsgroup and bittorrent users.
 - [Headphones](https://github.com/rembo10/headphones): Automatic music downloader for SABnzbd.